 Continue reading M.I.N.D.
 Game

-She got down through a couple feet of dirt and hit the subsoil, earth formed before human beings walked the earth.
-She thrust her shovel forcefully into the hard-packed clay, and heard the sharp crack of metal splitting rock.
+She got down through a couple feet of dirt and hit the subsoil; the layer of soil formed before human beings walked the earth.
+She thrust her shovel forcefully into the hard-packed clay.
+She jumped on her shovel again, and heard the sharp crack of metal splitting rock.

 The archaeologist stopped digging, crouching to peer into the test pit.
 She reached in, scooping up rocks and dirt in her gloved hand.
 She shook loose the dirt and held aloft the rock, examining it.